APImetrics/APIm-CLI/docs/org.md

 ### `apimetrics org accounts edit`

 Edit an account within the Organization.
-User IDs can be found in the Accounts section of the [Organization Settings](https://docs.apimetrics.io/docs/organizations#accounts).
+User IDs can be found in the Accounts section of the [Organization Settings](https://docs.apimetrics.io/docs/organizations#accounts) or by using the command `apimetrics org accounts --columns=Name,ID`.

 ```
 USAGE